oddluck/limnoria-plugins/SpiffyTitles/README.md

 `badLinkText` - The text to return when unable to retrieve a title from a URL.
 Default value: `Error retrieving title.
 Check the log for more details.`

-`urlRegularExpression` - A regular expression override used to match URLs.
+`urlRegexp` - A regular expression override used to match URLs.
 You shouldn't need to change this.

 `ignoreActionLinks` (Boolean) - By default SpiffyTitles will ignore links that appear in an action, like /me.